PIPIPIG233666/EFI-ROG-C8DH-5900x-RX6800XT/README.md

 ### WiFI / Bt

 The built-in components support WiFi 6 / Bluetooth 5 with the itlwm.kext and IntelBluetoothFirmware.kext, however, after Ventura, BT stopped working.
 Therefore, I switched to the Fenvi T919 for PnP Wi-Fi + BT experience.
-Note that on Ryzentosh, in order for the BCM_20702B0 chipset to work, USB ports have to be mapped, and BluetoothFixupTool is required even for a PnP card like the Fenvi T919.
+Note that on Ryzentosh, in order for the BCM_20702B0 chipset to work, USB ports have to be mapped, and `BlueToolFixup` is required even for a PnP card like the Fenvi T919.

 ### BIOS